LogicAnalyzer/documentation/fpga/modules/single_trigger/single_trigger.md

 ![single_trigger module](single_trigger.png){width=40%}

 For each channel in the `trigger_basic`, one `single_trigger` is created.
-The module consits of a single flip-flop which is used to compare a high or low signal from a previous cycle in a way defined by the basic trigger.
+The module consists of a single flip-flop which is used to compare a high or low signal from a previous cycle in a way defined by the basic trigger.

 ### Module functionality ###
 When the arm signal is asserted, the module sets its flip-flop to zero if it is to trigger on rising or falling.
 If the channel is not a trigger condition, it will be set to 1.